What is group therapy?

 Understanding Self and Others

-Tuesdays or Wednesdays 2:15-3:30: Do you have difficulty developing or maintaining close relationships?
+Tuesdays 2:15-3:30 or Thursdays 10:15-11:30: Do you have difficulty developing or maintaining close relationships?
 Are you wondering what keeps you from connecting with others and having satisfying relationships?

 Explore thoughts, feelings and behaviors surrounding issues such as conflict, anxiety, depression, trust, and boundaries.
 Members have an opportunity to practice new behaviors to enable them to create healthy relationships in life.